Drivakos/agent-orchestrator/README.md

-# CrewAI Agent Orchestrator
+# CrewAI Agent Orchestrator (v2)

-An interactive CLI tool that orchestrates a team of AI agents (Product Manager, Developer, QA, Architect) using [CrewAI](https://crewai.com) to plan, code, and test features based on user stories.
+An advanced interactive CLI tool that orchestrates a specialized team of AI agents to plan, develop, test, and document software features.
+Optimized for local models (via Ollama) with a focus on reliability, verification, and automated workflows.

+## New in v2: Advanced Agentic Workflow

+- **Iterative Feedback Loop**: If the **Chief Architect** finds bugs, missing tests, or incomplete work, the task is automatically routed back to the Developer for a "Fix Round" (up to 3 iterations).
+- **Sandboxed Code Execution**: A **DevOps Engineer** agent executes generated code and tests in real-time using a safe local runner, reporting logs back to the team.
+- **Web Search Capabilities**: Agents can use **SerperDevTool** to research documentation, verify library versions, and find solutions to errors on the fly.
+- **Local Model Optimizations**:
+  - **Brainstorming**: Product Managers generate and compare multiple approaches before selecting the best implementation path.
+  - **Self-Critique**: Developers perform a "Self-Critique" pass on their code to catch logical errors before submission.
+  - **Automated Linting**: Integrated **Syntax Checker (flake8)** to catch indentation and syntax errors automatically.
+- **Documentation Specialist**: A dedicated agent ensures `README.md` and project docs are updated alongside code changes.

-## Features
+## Core Features

-- **Project Management**: Create new projects or continue working on existing ones.
+- **Project Management**: Create new projects or continue working on existing ones with persistent memory.
 - **Git Integration**:
   - **Auto-Init**: Option to initialize a Git repository for new projects.
   - **Version Control**: Automatically tracks version and branch in `project_metadata.json`.
   - **Auto-Commit**: Automatically commits changes (with version increment) upon successful feature implementation.
-  - **Auto-Push**: Automatically pushes changes to `origin` if a remote is configured for the project.
+  - **Auto-Push**: Automatically pushes changes to `origin` if a remote is configured.
 - **Context Awareness**:
-  - **Memory**: Tracks implemented features.
+  - **Memory**: Persistent tracking of implemented features in `memory.md`.
-  - **File Structure**: Agents receive a real-time tree view of the project's files, ensuring they know exactly where code resides.
+  - **File Structure**: Agents receive a real-time tree view of the project's files.
 - **Role-Based Workflow**:
-  - **Product Manager**: Plans the feature implementation.
+  - **Product Manager**: Brainstorms and plans features.
-  - **Senior Developer**: Writes the code.
+  - **Senior Developer**: Writes code with self-critique pass.
   - **QA Engineer**: Writes unit tests.
+  - **DevOps Engineer**: Executes code/tests and checks syntax.
+  - **Docs Specialist**: Updates project documentation.
-  - **Chief Architect**: Reviews and approves the work.
+  - **Chief Architect**: Final review and "APPROVED/REJECTED" verdict.
-- **Automated Output**: Automatically saves generated code and tests to the `projects/<project_name>/code` directory.

 ## Setup